vemarahub/MongoMonitor/README.md

 # MongoAdminTool
-A mongo db basic administration tool
+A mongo db basic administration tool using Python

 Install Required python Packages using :